EFCC arrests ex-Plateau Speaker, 14 others over alleged N2.5bn scam

-Moses Sule, former SPeaker of Plateau State House of Assembly and 14 other lawmakers arrested over fraud.

-The Economic and Financial Crimes Commission (EFCC) has arrested a former Speaker of Plateau State House of Assembly, Moses Sule, alongside 14 former lawmakers over allegations of money laundering and abuse of office.
+The Economic and Financial Crimes Commission, EFCC, has arrested a former Speaker of Plateau House of Assembly, Moses Sule, alongside 14 former lawmakers over allegations of money laundering and abuse of office.

-EFCC Spokesperson Dele Oyewale disclosed this in a statement on Wednesday in Abuja.
+EFCC spokesperson, Dele Oyewale, disclosed this in a statement, yesterday in Abuja.

 The commission’s spokesman said the suspects were arrested by operatives of the EFCC’s Makurdi Zonal Directorate on Tuesday, following petitions from concerned citizens in the state.

-He explained that other lawmakers arrested alongside Sule included Gwottson Fom, Sani Abubakar, Jwe Gwom, Timothy Dantong, Happiness Akawu, and Cornelius Doeyok.
+He named the other lawmakers arrested alongside Sule as Gwottson Fom, Sani Abubakar, Jwe Gwom, Timothy Dantong, Happiness Akawu, and Cornelius Doeyok.

-Oyewale listed others to include Agbalak Ibrahim, Danjuma Azi, Fwangje Ndat, Salome Waklet, Namba Rimuyat, Nimchak Rims, Ishaku Maren and Paul Datugun.
+Oyewale listed others to include Agbalak Ibrahim, Danjuma Azi, Fwangje Ndat, Salome Waklek, Namba Rimuyat, Nimchak Rims, Ishaku Maren and Paul Datugun.

 “Investigation further showed that the said vehicles are valued at N2.5 billion.